gmac/graphql-breadth-exec/README.md

 _**The original prototype of the core algorithm for Shopify's _GraphQL Cardinal_ engine**_

-![Breadth/Depth](./images/graphql-axes.png)

 GraphQL requests have two dimensions: _depth_ and _breadth_.
 The depth dimension is finite as defined by the request document, while the breadth dimension scales by the width of the response data (and can grow extremely large).

-![Execution flows](./images/exec-flow.png)
+![Breadth/Depth](./images/graphql-axes.png)

 Traditional GraphQL implementations execute _depth-first_, which resolves every field of every object in the response individually, making resolver overhead (resolver calls, tracing, intermediary promises) scale by **depth × breadth**.
 To execute _breadth-first_, we instead resolve each selection depth only once with an aggregated breadth of objects, so resolver overhead now scales by **depth-only**.

+![Execution flows](./images/exec-flow.png)

-This makes processing list repetitions considerably faster.
+The breadth-first design makes processing list repetitions considerably faster.

 ```shell
 graphql-ruby (depth): 140002 resolvers